FleekHQ/fleek-docs/docs/hosting/domain-management.md

 !!! info

     As of May 2021, we've upgraded our DNS custom domain configuration to unlock extra CDN features, automatic and scalable DDOS protection, and other perks like perma-caching for all sites/apps using DNS names on Fleek.
-This new setup requires that your DNS service/provider supports ANAME records.
+This new setup requires that your DNS service/provider supports ANAME.

     If you set up your DNS domain before May 2021, you need to migrate to this new configuration before May 31st, where all sites using the legacy proxy/DNS will stop working.